wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/return-school/includes/3-functionality.md

 #### Schools and school groups

 Schools can belong to school groups.
-School groups allow you to organize in a logical way schools that might have similar characteristics and similar reopening phases.
+School groups allow you to organize in a logical way, schools that might have similar characteristics and similar reopening phases.
 One example would be to group schools by grade levels, as different ages may have different reopening phases based on regional guidelines.
 Or, if a school district crosses county lines, they may wish to group schools by geography instead.

-For an individual school you will capture standard information such as location, but also additional data specific to our purposes of enabling you to define your safe return criteria.
+For an individual school you will capture standard information such as location, but also other data specific to our purposes of enabling you to define your safe return criteria.
 A school record will also include its reopen phase, test locations, and more captured on the record.

 > [!div class="mx-imgBorder"]
 > [![Screenshot showing an example of the school form in the Return to School Admin model-driven app.](../media/school-form.png)](../media/school-form.png#lightbox)